by Will Grumke October 27, 2021 4 min read

 – Relationship Issues

-But there are tens of thousands of smaller, almost routine stressors, that you deal with every single day.
+But there are tens of thousands of smaller, almost routine stressors, such as rush hour traffic, that you deal with every single day.
 Here are eleven common examples that you may recognize from your life:

 – Over-scheduling Yourself